 - Category: Enter the script category.

-- Max script run time (in minutes): Enter the max run time.
-The default max run time is 10 minutes.
+- Max script run time (in minutes): Enter the max run time (default is 10min).

 - Arguments: Enter the script arguments.

-- Run as: Choose from System or Current user.
+- Run as: Choose System or Current user.

 6. Within the Script editor, type "#" and describe what the script should do.
 Then press the Enter key.